32. The Boxer

 ‘Can I help you?’ he said, his face expressionless, his voice authoritarian, like a government official with a small amount of power but a big head.

-‘No,’ I said to him, sitting there on the kerb on the edge of his land, ‘I’m just sitting here drawing the house across the road.’
+‘No,’ I said to him, sitting there on the curb on the edge of his land, ‘I’m just sitting here drawing the house across the road.’

 Then I heard something I’d call a delighted squeal and a woman leaned forward from the passenger seat and smiled at me and gave me a little wave.